 Please see “Abstracts and Proceedings” and “Registration and visas” for more information.

 Traditionally, the workshop is held on board a river cruise boat.
 The format of the workshop offers opportunities for virtually unlimited discussions in addition to usual session presentations, and provides a rich cultural program.
-The cruise route for this workshop will be along the Volga river and the Volga-Baltic canal system, from Nizhny Novgorod to Saint-Petersburg.
+The cruise route for this workshop will be along the Volga river and the Kama river from Nizhny Novgorod to Perm and back to Nizhny Novgorod.

 The accommodation on board will be one- or two-berth cabins; breakfast, lunch and dinner included.
 Also, complimentary coffee will always be available during the breaks.